elastic/integrations/.github/ISSUE_TEMPLATE/package-checklist.md

 * [ ] Generated output for at least 1 log file exists

 ## Metric datasets

+This entry is currently _recommended_.
+It will be mandatory once we provide better support for it.

 * [ ] Sample event (`sample_event.json`) exists